 (credit hours vary)

 Students interested in an internship-quality volunteer position at the Women's Resources Center or a related community agency serving women may earn course credit for their work.
 Scheduling, supervision, and detailed course expectations will be discussed individually and approved prior to registration for the course.
 May be repeated to a maximum of 6 hours.
 Students may register in more than one section per term.
 Approved for both letter and S/U grading.
 Prerequisite: one course in Gender and Women's Studies; consent of instructor.
-For more information, contact Pat Morey or Molly McLay.
+For more information, contact Molly McLay.